naim-khusyairi/Individual-Assignment/README.md

    with USB Debugging enabled
 5. Click the Run button

-  NOTE: Ensure the emulator is fully booted before running the app to avoid installation errors.

   HOW TO USE THE APP
 --------------------------------------------------------
 1. Select your petrol type from the dropdown